 Expenses of £61m (2022: £20m) have been charged to the profit and loss of Rothesay during the year in relation to the various share-based payment schemes.
 The year-on-year increase has been driven by the increase in share price.

-I.4 Related parties disclosures
+Note I - Other notes (continued) I.4 Related parties disclosures Ultimate holding company

-Ultimate holding companies